krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-06-07-italy-trip.md

     <figcaption>
     Roman Forum from Palatine Hill</figcaption>
     <div class="figdesc">
-    The view from the Palatine Hills was quite incredible, since it was our first time getting a chance to view the entirety of Rome albeit it was from a steep angle.
+    The view from the Palatine Hills was quite incredible since it was our first time getting a chance to view the entirety of Rome albeit it was from a steep angle.
     </div>
 </div>